Remuneration committee report

-The Remuneration Committee believes that the set of key performance indicators ("KPIs") as per the executive scorecard agreed with the CEO, is suitably challenging.
-Refer to the Implementation report for the CEO scorecard.
+The Remuneration Committee believes that the set of KPIs as per the executive scorecard agreed with the CEO, is suitably challenging.

 ESG matters have become more prominent globally.
-Given the appreciation of material sustainability issues facing our business and the strategic importance of building a sustainable business, additional tangible KPIs related to ESG matters will be included in the 2021 year-end scorecards, in order to improve the link between ESG and remuneration.
+Given the appreciation of material sustainability issues facing our business and the strategic importance of building a sustainable business, additional tangible KPIs related to ESG matters have been included in the year-end scorecards from 2021, in order to improve the link between ESG and remuneration.

-The outcome of the performance evaluation of the CEO is disclosed in the Implementation report below.
+The outcome of the performance evaluation of the CEO is disclosed in the Implementation report to follow.

 SERVICE CONTRACTS OF EXECUTIVE DIRECTORS AND PRESCRIBED OFFICERS